 Robert Gibbons (Coach/Editor) is a poet with an MFA from CUNY, who has published in various literary magazines.
 Robert joined the project team as an editor/coach in spring 2019.

-Liz Oliver (Managing Editor) settled in PLG in 2011 while pursuing her M.A. at the New School.
-Prior to that, she worked as a writer and editor in Minneapolis, a bike messenger in Oregon, and a teacher in Thailand and burma.
+Liz Oliver (Coach/Editor/Acting Director of Oral History) settled in PLG in 2011 while pursuing her M.A. at the New School for Social Research.
+Prior to that, she worked as a writer and editor in Minneapolis, a bike messenger in Oregon, and a literature teacher in Thailand and Myanmar.
 She spent seven life-changing years as an educator in a NYC public school, before recently moving into the nonprofit realm.